Yedidya-Darshan-code/Hasakah2/REPORT_FINAL.md

 **VSIDS Effectiveness:**
 - Conflict-driven heuristics are powerful
 - Exponential decay naturally focuses on recent information
-- Works well with both chronological and restart strategies
+- Works well with restart strategies

 **Restart Strategy:**
 - Can help escape difficult search regions
-- Luby sequence provides good restart intervals
+- Both Geometric and Luby sequences proved effective
-- Trade-off: may discard useful information
+- Trade-off: may discard useful information if not managed carefully

 **BOHM Heuristic:**
 - Static structure analysis still very competitive
 - Simpler to implement than VSIDS
-- Good baseline for comparison
+- Outperformed VSIDS on this specific benchmark set

-**Chronological Backtracking:**
+**Geometric Restart Strategy:**
-- Still very effective on many problems
+- Very effective on this benchmark set
-- Lower overhead than restart-based approaches
+- Provides a good balance between exploration and exploitation
-- Performed best on this benchmark set
+- Simple to implement and tune

 ### 7.3 Future Improvements